Governing parties call NATO's 5 per cent defence spending goal unrealistic

 “It will not be our call, but what we can decide for ourselves is how we deal with it"

 During the NATO summit in The Hague later this month, NATO wants to make a final decision and make it clear that the defence budget must reach 5 per cent of GDP.
-The De Wever government has yet to determine its position on this, which is difficult now that budget deficits are rising and creditworthiness is declining.
+The federal government has yet to determine its position on this, which is difficult now that budget deficits are rising and creditworthiness is declining.

 Vooruit leader Conner Rousseau © BELGA PHOTO JONAS ROOSENS